lkoepsel/rasp-mDNS/README.md

     ```

 ### 3. Python server.py app (on Server)
 This will listen for all connections to it as a server and will print the host name and IP address when it is contacted by the *hello.py* client.
-Run this on your PC, make sure your are on the same network as the Raspberry Pi wireless connection.
+Run this on your PC, make sure your are on the same network as the RPi wireless connection.
 #### Installation
 1. `sudo nano server.py` then copy/paste contents below into file: